kiarie404/CSC-416-4TH/main_site/Documentation_books/Developer Documentation/src/handling_interrupts_and_traps.md

 ### boot.s
 boot.s contains the assembly code that
-1. Initializes CPU registers and makes the mecp register point to the enntry point of the kernel code ie kmain. so that if we call mret... the kernel code starts executing.
+1. Initializes CPU registers and makes the mecp register point to the entry point of the kernel code ie kmain. so that if we call mret... the kernel code starts executing.
 2. It makes the mtvec point to the asm_trap_vector function.
 The asm_trap_vector has been defined in the trap.s file

 ### trap.s
-this file defines the assembly code that does the folowing :
+This file defines the assembly code that does the folowing :
 1. Saving the context of the interrupted process.
 2. Set up the suitable context for the m_trap function.
 3. Call the entry point of the Rust code that defines how each interrupt is handled.